High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV: Correlation between arrival directions of GeV photons and sources from the first year Fermi catalog

-In Fig.~\ref{fig:probability} we plot this probability as a function of angle $\theta$.
-The probability that \gr s with energies higher than $100$~GeV come from the directions close to the positions of {\it Fermi} sources by chance is $P<10^{-38}$, i.e. the chance coincidence hypothesis is firmly ruled out.
+In Fig.~\ref{fig:probability}, we plot this probability as a function of angle $\theta$.
+The probability that \gr s with energies higher than $100$~GeV come from directions close to the positions of {\it Fermi} sources by chance is $P< 10^{-45}$, i.e. the chance coincidence hypothesis is firmly ruled out.

-The function $P(\theta)$ has two minima at around 0.1 degree and 0.175 degrees.
-This is explained by the fact that precision of determination of arrival direction for the front and back converted \gr s is different.
-To verify this we split the whole photon list into two parts corresponding to the front and back converted \gr s and plot the contributions of those photons separately.
-From Fig. \ref{fig:probability} one can see that minimum at 0.1 degree is due to front photons, while minimum at 0.175 degrees is due to both front and back photons.
+The function $P(\theta)$ has two minima at around 0.1 degrees and 0.17 degrees.
+This is explained by how precision with which the arrival direction is determined for the front and back converted \gr s differs.
+To verify this, we divide the whole photon list into two parts corresponding to the front and back converted \gr s and plot the contributions of those photons separately.
+From Fig. \ref{fig:probability}, one can see that the minimum at 0.1 degree is due to front photons, while the minimum at 0.17 degrees is due to both front and back photons.

-In Fig. \ref{fig:npart} we plot the number of source photons with arrival directions within the angle $\theta$ from the catalog of Fermi sources and compare it to the expected number of background events within the same distance from the sources.
-To estimate the number of background events we used two alternative methods.
-First, we estimated the expected background near each source counting all photons within 10 degrees from it and estimating the fraction of photons which come within the angle $\theta$.
+In Fig. \ref{fig:npart}, we plot the number of source photons with arrival directions within the angle $\theta$ from the catalog of Fermi sources and compare it to the expected number of background events within the same distance from the sources.
+To estimate the number of background events, we used two alternative methods.
+First, we estimated the expected background near each source counting all photons within 10 degrees from it and estimating the fraction of photons that originate within the angle $\theta$.
 This method can be used only for $\theta\lesssim 0.5^\circ$.
-For $\theta\gtrsim 0.5^\circ$ circles around {\it Fermi} sources cover significant fraction of the sky and overlap.
-In the second method we estimated the background by generating 2709 photons in the sky outside of Galactic plane $|b|>10^\circ$, following Fermi exposure, estimated using {\it gtexposure} tool, and averaging over many Monte Carlo simulations.
+For $\theta\gtrsim 0.5^\circ$, circles around the {\it Fermi} sources cover a significant fraction of the sky and overlap.
+In the second method, we estimated the background by generating 3111 photons in the sky outside the Galactic plane $|b|>10^\circ$.
+We followed the {\it Fermi} exposure which had been estimated using the {\it gtexposure} tool by keeping Galactic b-values of events and generating randomly l-values.
+This takes into account the remaining contribution of the Galaxy for $|b|>10^\circ$.
+After that, we average over many Monte Carlo simulations.
 Both methods gave similar results for small angles.